SimpleX Chat: messaging without an account, phone number, or identity

 Signal is excellent for daily use: fast, widely supported, low barrier.
 If your contacts already use Signal, that’s the logical choice for most conversations.

-SimpleX is the option when it matters that someone never learns your phone number or account ID — and when you want even the infrastructure that forwarded your messages to have nothing to say about who you are.
+SimpleX is the option when it matters that someone never learns your phone number or account ID, and when you want the amount of centrally requestable metadata to be as small as possible.

-- Session guide — also without phone number, with onion routing
+- Session guide — no phone number, but with a recoverable identity

 - Threema guide — paid, Swiss, no phone number

-- Briar guide — P2P via Tor, works without internet
+- Briar guide — P2P via Tor, also works without internet

 - Delta Chat guide — encrypted messaging over email